doasync/mongoose-extend-schema/README.md

 # Mongoose schema inheritance

-This npm module extends mongoose schema (returning new one)
+This npm module extends mongoose schema (returning new one) modified to use ES6 transpiled extends

 NOT ~~mongoose-schema-extend~~ but **mongoose-extend-schema**